-- Refreshment: -A Digital Migration where the effect is to replace a media instance, holding one or more AIPs or parts of AIPs, is replaced by with a media instance of the same type by copying the bits on the medium used to hold AIPs and to manage and access the medium.
-As a result, the existing copy that is sufficiently exact that all Archival Storage mapping infrastructure, without alteration, is able to continue to locate and access the AIP.hardware and software continues to run as before. - Replication: -A Digital Migration where there is no change to the Packaging Information, the Content Information and the PDI. - The bits used to convey these information objects are preserved in the transfer to the same or new media-type instance. -Refreshment is also a Replication, but Replication may require changes to the Archival Storage mapping infrastructure.
+- Refreshment: A Digital Migration where the effect is to replace a media instance with a copy that is sufficiently exact that all Archival Storage hardware and software continues to run as before. - Replication: A Digital Migration where there is no change to the Packaging Information, the Content Information and the PDI.
+The bits used to convey these information objects are preserved in the transfer to the same or new media-type instance.
+Refreshment is also a Replication, but Replication may require changes to the Archival Storage mapping infrastructure.